mortalsim/mortalsim/README.md

 ### ![Layers](img/layers_shrek.jpg)

-MortalSim operates under the principle that, like Ogres, all living organisms can be modeled as a set of biological layers.
+MortalSim operates under the principle that, like ogres and onions, all living organisms can be modeled as a set of biological layers.
 These layers each provide a unique framework within which each component can communicate and interact with other